ArthurClemens/faceted_search/README.md

 ## Faceted search

+So far, we've seen how to search, filter, and sort data.
+The resulting search results are often the starting point for further exploration using facets.

 ### Setup

 Enabling faceted search involves the following steps:

-- Configure the schema using the [`facet_fields`](documentation/schema_configuration.md#facet_fields) option
+1. Configure the schema using the [`facet_fields`](documentation/schema_configuration.md#facet_fields) option
-- Use `FacetedSearch.search/3` to perform the search
+1. Use `FacetedSearch.search/3` to perform the search
+1. Handle the returned facet data in your application to draw UI controls (usually checkbox groups)
-- Provide facet filters params to to update the search results based on selected facets
+1. After user interaction, pass facet filter parameters to update the search results

 ### Example facet search